 Let's take a close look at some of TD Ameritrade's features, fees, pros, and cons to help give you a close-up look at what the platform brings to the table.
-We'll get started with some backstory on TD Ameritrade to see what the broker is all about, and then jump into some of its industry-leading features!
+We'll get started with some backstory on TD Ameritrade to see what the broker is all about, and then jump into some of its industry-leading features.

 Overall, TD Ameritrade and its ThinkorSwim platform accomplish what they set to do; provide services to its users that are cheap and effective, all in an easily understandable way.
 This platform is great traders looking for a tactical trading platform, zero commissions, and industry-leading research.
 However, If you are more of a passive investor that is looking for a highly automated investing process, you may find more value in a different broker.

 That is why TD Ameritrade has a wide range of features to help investors.
 TD Ameritrade has a lot to offer, from investment products to learning tools and resources on its website.
-Speaking of features, let's dive into some of the most important ones now!

 The TD Ameritrade App gives users access to all of its features from the convenience of your smartphone.